The Block is a DIFFERENT film festival experience.

-THE HISTORY: YEAR SIX OF THE LOGAN FILM FESTIVAL
+THE HISTORY: YEAR SEVEN OF THE LOGAN FILM FESTIVAL

 The Block directly incorporates and revolves around what the established Logan Film Festival (LFF) kickstarted in 2012.
 Several LFF founders preside on The Block team, and continue to shape the film-centric core of the two-day event.

-It’s a 6-year mark for LFF, and the 2nd year joining forces with The Block, creating an more exciting environment designed for growth, more attendee and artist engagement, and to be a memorable one-of-a-kind experience.
+It’s a 8-year mark for LFF, and the 4th year since joining forces with The Block.
+This multifaceted approach creates an more exciting environment designed for growth, higher attendee and artist engagement, and a memorable, one-of-a-kind experience.

 ABOUT LOGAN, UTAH